tapis-project/uh-hpc-in-the-cloud/block4/apps.md

  apps-pems-update -u {uname} -p READ_WRITE  {app_id}
  ```

- Now that we have our very first app ready to use, we are ready to run the app on Stampede2 using Tapis Jobs service.
+ Now that we have our very first app ready to use, we are ready to run it on Stampede2 using Tapis Jobs service.